nevrqx/BLACKSCOPE/README.md

 - Settings directory: `%LOCALAPPDATA%/temp/PyIt/`
 - Main config: `%LOCALAPPDATA%/temp/PyIt/config.json`
-- Multiple profiles live under: `%LOCALAPPDATA%/temp/PyIt/configs/`
+- Profiles: `%LOCALAPPDATA%/temp/PyIt/configs/`

 ## Pros and Cons

 Pros
-- Modern PySide6 UI with DPI‑aware rendering and custom widgets
+- Modern PySide6 UI, DPI‑aware rendering, custom widgets
-- Highly configurable ESP/aim/trigger system with smoothness and humanization controls
+- Highly configurable ESP/aim/trigger with smoothing and humanization
-- Offline‑first: works without external licensing servers
+- Offline‑first; no external licensing server required
-- Packagable into a single `.exe` for easy distribution
+- Can be packaged into a single `.exe`

 Cons
 - Windows‑only stack (PySide6 + Win32 + memory tooling)
 - Game updates can break offsets and require maintenance
-- Undetectability is not guaranteed; misuse can lead to bans or other consequences
+- No guarantees of undetectability; bans and other consequences are possible

-## Security and Safety Suggestions
+## Security suggestions

-- Use on test accounts and in controlled environments only
+- Use only on test accounts and in controlled environments
-- Avoid storing any sensitive keys in plain text; consider OS‑protected storage or DPAPI
+- Do not store sensitive keys in plain text; use OS‑protected storage/DPAPI
 - Prefer offline mode; if you add networking, pin TLS and validate hosts
-- Add integrity checks for downloaded offsets and handle timeouts/failures gracefully
+- Add integrity checks for downloaded offsets and handle timeouts/failures
-- If distributing binaries, sign them and publish SHAs; avoid auto‑updaters that fetch unsigned code
+- Sign binaries and publish SHAs; avoid unsigned auto‑updaters

-## Contribution Ideas
+## Contribution ideas

 - Add per‑game/process profiles and auto‑profile switching
 - Expand ESP styles (skeletons, occlusion checks, visibility coloring)